stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 ## productivity & culture

-The easiest quick wins are to start with these five productivity and culture wins.
+The easy quick wins are to start with are these five for productivity and culture.

 ### @org-design